A stochastic network approach to clustering and visualising single-cell genomic count data: Introduction

 The structure of this papers is as follows.
-In Section \ref{methodsSect}, we present our novel first-principles representation of single-cell genomic count data, and our improved method of clustering single cells, that we call `GMM-LE' clustering, and related visualisations.
-Then in Section \ref{resultsSect}, we present the results of applying GMM-LE clustering and related visualisation to example data-sets relevant to human cortical development, to human embryonic development, and to breast cancer initiation, showing an improvement over the state-of-the-art methods that are currently available.
+In Section \ref{methodsSect}, we present our novel first-principles model of single-cell genomic count data, and based on this our improved method of clustering single cells that we call `GMM-LE' clustering, and related visualisations that we call `UMAP-LE'.
+Then in Section \ref{resultsSect}, we present the results of applying GMM-LE clustering and UMAP-LE visualisation to example data-sets relevant to human cortical development, to human embryonic development, and to a population at risk of breast cancer.
+Finally, we identify and validate a machine-learning cancer biomarker obtained in a novel way from the LE representation of the data.